joseph-flinn/site/frontend/posts/identity-dimensionality-reduction.md

 and find what they bring to the world?
 What if we set aside our ego and desire for people to be interested and marvel in us (the center of our universe) and instead be that for others?

 This is not a suggestion to be the change that we would like to see in the world.
-It is to instead to change the world that we live in by changing our perspective.
+It is instead to change the world that we live in by changing our perspective.
 We have no control over the outward world, we can only control our inward world (Satchidananda 2015).